rbrady98/steiger/README.md

-# Project steiger
+# Project Steiger

-One Paragraph of project description goes here
+Steiger (dutch for scaffold) is a personal scaffolding for web server projects.

 ## Getting Started